 Since 2001, students from the Waldo Burton Memorial School have participated in Longue Vue’s Cultivating Communities outreach initiative that develops skills in gardening, entrepreneurship and philanthropy.
 Through this year-long program, students learn to grow vegetables and herbs, sell the produce and value-added products at farmers markets, learn about cooking and careers with a professional chef, and research local nonprofit organizations.
 The program culminates in a presentation of a check to a nonprofit selected by the students.

-Cultivating Communities is generously supported by Peggy and Jack Laborde and The Herb Society of America, The New Orleans Unit.
+Cultivating Communities is generously supported by The Bruce J. Heim Foundation and The Herb Society of America, The New Orleans Unit.

 Contact Edna Lanieri, Director of Education and Programs, at 504.293.4724 to find out more information about the Cultivating Communities program.